pasdani/Isolation-Support-for-Low-Cost-SoC-FPGAs/README.md

 # MThesisHWisolotion
-This repo contains a component calles "protection unit" able to filter AXI transactions using given policy of permitted AXI IDs and address ranges.
+This repo contains a component calls "protection unit" able to filter AXI transactions using given policy of permitted AXI IDs and address ranges.
 It is possible to ignore IDs or addresses.

-In addition, two other components are contained one manipulate the IDs of AXI transaction, and anotherone to convert AXI-lite to AXI transactions with a given ID.
-They are used to define ID domains wich policies are based on.
+In addition, two other components are contained one manipulate the IDs of AXI transaction, and another one to convert AXI-lite to AXI transactions with a given ID.
+They are used to define ID domains which policies are based on.

 ## Structure
 ```
 ├─ip_repo                       # contains actual components
 │  ├─AxiIdManipulator_0.1
-│  │  ├─bd                      # scripts to recreate block designes justed for testing
+│  │  ├─bd                      # scripts to recreate block designs justed for testing
 │  │  ├─drivers                 # Vivado generated
 │  │  ├─example_designs         # Vivado generated
 │  │  ├─hdl                     # actual code